Tristan971/kmdah/README.md

 As kmdah does not store any actual data in it, a few megabytes of RAM and a very small bit of CPU is enough for our purposes.

-To use Redis Sentinel, you should carefully override the Redis configuration
+To use Redis Sentinel, you should carefully override the Redis configuration.
+You must also be using Redis version 6 or higher.

 ### Kmdah configuration snippet for Redis